Aryan-More7/climate-signal-detection/README.md

 | Sunspot number | SILSO, Royal Observatory Belgium | 1818–2026 | Daily → Monthly |
 | Stratospheric aerosol optical depth | NASA GISS | 1850–2012 | Monthly |

 **HadCET** is the world's longest instrumental temperature series, maintained by the Met Office.
-Using it for this project was a deliberate choice — it is the flagship dataset of the organisation this project was built to impress.
+Using it for this project was a deliberate choice — it is the flagship dataset of the organisation, this project was built to impress.

 ---